KastriotBlakaj/Automation/README.md

 ## How to run it

-The way of running it its form the Test Classes
+There are two ways for
+   1- mvn verify that will run all of the tests within test packages

-There are two Running Classes that Include on itself the rest of the Project Go to the Class **LoginTest** on this Directory "src/test/java/tests/LoginTest.java"
+   2-There are two Running Classes that Include on itself the rest of the Project Go to the Class **LoginTest** on this Directory "src/test/java/tests/LoginTest.java"

 And User can choose to run All tests at once by running the whole Class or each Test on its own